ethauvin/akismet-kotlin/README.md

 # [Akismet](https://www.akismet.com) for Kotlin/Java

-Akismet for Kotlin/Java is a pretty complete and straightforward implementation of the [Automattic's Akismet](https://www.akismet.com/) API, a free service that can be used to actively stop comments spam.
+Akismet for Kotlin/Java is a pretty complete and straightforward implementation of the [Automattic's Akismet](https://akismet.com/development/api/) API, a free service that can be used to actively stop comments spam.

-## Examples
+## Examples (TL;DR)

 #### Kotlin